digimarc-corp/c2pa-content-credentials-extension/README.md

 This project is built on top of many great open source projects starting with C2PA-JS Library built by the [Content Authenticity Initiative team](https://opensource.contentauthenticity.org/).
 We would like to thank them here for their pioneering work.
 The [full list of libraries and their respective licenses](https://github.com/digimarc-corp/c2pa-content-credentials-extension/blob/main/THIRD_PARTY_LICENSES.md) used in this project can be found here.

+## Permissions & Data Use

+This extension’s single purpose is to let users verify C2PA content credentials and watermark-linked provenance for media they view in the browser.

+- **Why all-site access is required**: C2PA-enabled media can appear on any website.
+The extension must run across sites to provide consistent verification where users encounter media.
+- **What data is processed**: media URLs and media bytes required to validate embedded manifests or recover manifests from supported watermark methods.
+- **When external requests occur**: on explicit user verification (manual mode), or when users enable automatic scanning and/or watermark detection.
+- **External services**: public Digimarc and Adobe SBR endpoints are used to resolve supported watermark-linked manifests.
+- **User control**: users can enable or disable automatic scanning and watermark detection in extension settings.